cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/home-server-infrastructure.md

 If you're unsure which hardware to choose for your home server, check out my earlier blog post: [Thin Clients as Home Servers: Dell Wyse 5060 and Fujitsu Futro S920: an Experience Report](../dell-wyse-fujitsu-futro).

+### Motivation

+In previous blog posts, I showed you how to set up local services like [Nextcloud](../digital-civil-rights-nextcloud-i) or [Gitea](../digital-civil-rights-gitea) to reclaim your digital independence and privacy.
+However, I realized that I wasn't using these self-hosted services as much as I had originally expected.
+This led me to ask: why is that?

+My conclusion was that I didn't have local disk encryption at rest, because unattended reboots are crucial for headless servers (with no keyboard or monitor) and disk encryption runs against unattended reboots.
+Secondly, while backups might seem less critical for services like Nextcloud or Gitea - because data is synchronized across multiple clients - the lack of reliable off-site backups still felt risky.

+That is why the primary purpose of this blog post is to support those earlier guides and help you gain confidence in running your own local services, ensuring you can truly reclaim your digital independence and privacy.

 ## Unattended Reboot and Disk Encryption at Rest